Tobías Bolaños International Airport

-Tobías Bolaños International Airport (Aeropuerto Internacional Tobías Bolaños) is one of four international airports in Costa Rica, and the secondary airport serving the city of San José, after Juan Santamaría International Airport.
+Tobías Bolaños International Airport (Aeropuerto Internacional Tobías Bolaños) is one of the four international airports in Costa Rica, and the secondary airport serving the city of San José, after Juan Santamaría International Airport.
 It is located in downtown San José, in Pavas District, San José Canton.
 The airport is named for Costa Rican pilot Tobias Bolaños Palma (1892-1953).

 The airport has one runway (1566mx23m).
 It lies at an elevation of 1002 meters AMSL.
 The airport has no instrument approach procedures and can only accept VFR flights.

 This airport is the main base for general aviation in the country, as well as most private flight operations, charter flights, tourism, and aviation schools.
-Several companies offer charter services from this airport: Aerobell, CarmonAir, Prestige Wings, Taxiaereo among others.

-Airlines and destinations

-There are no scheduled service which operate at the airport.
+Charter Flights

+While there are no schedule commercial flight operators, several air taxi and charter companies operate from Tobías Bolanos International Airport and serving regional airport and remote strips throughout Costa Rica, as well as several international destinations.

+Costa Rica Destinations: Altagracia, Barra del Tortuguero, Batán, Golfito, Guápiles, La Fortuna (Arenal), Los Sueños, Nosara, Palmar Sur, Puerto Jimenez, Punta Islita, Quepos La Managua, San Isidro del General,Tamarindo, Tambor, Zona Franca América, and others.

+Operators carrying dimestic passanges from the airport in 2022 incuded VEASA, Prestige Wings, Líneas Aréreas Trans'Costa Rica, Aerotours, Aero Caribe, CarmonAir, Helijet Aviation, Vola Helicópetros and Aires de Pavas.

 Aviation schools

 There are eight flight schools operating out of Tobías Bolaños International Airport.
 Some offer additional aviation courses such as cabin crew training and dispatcher training.
 They have varying fleets of single and multi-engine aircraft for Ab initio pilot training.